 When you’re taking birth control pills, your gut health suffers.
 Ulcerative colitis and Crohn’s disease are linked to chronic gut inflammation.
 Both of these illnesses are more common among women who use oral contraceptives.

-4. Birth Control Pills Make PMS Worse And Cause Blood Clots
+4. BCPs Make PMS Worse And Cause Blood Clots

 Some birth control pills contain a synthetic form of progestin known as drosperinone.
 Pills with drospirenone may double your chances of fatal blood clots compared to other birth control pills.
 This ingredient also worsens PMS symptoms.